schokiiimuffiiin/ar2spelfix/readme.txt

 HOW TO INSTALL AR2SPELFIX:
 1) Open the "Autobahn Raser II" folder in the program files
-2) Rename "spel.dat" into "spel.exe"
+2) Rename the "spel.dat" file (the one that is located in the game folder) into "spel.exe"
 3) Copy the AR2SPELFIX Files into your "Autobahn Raser II" folder

 Have fun with Autobahn Raser II!